parisepigenetics/Methylator-Documentation/docs/results.md

 # Statisical analysis results

-All files of the staticticals analysis are in `Results/EXAMPLE/Methylator_DATATYPE/LEVEL_mincovMINCOV/`
+All files of the staticticals analysis are in `Results/EXAMPLE/Methylator_{DATATYPE}/{LEVEL}_mincov{MINCOV}/`
 DATATYPE corresponding to the type of data ( : WGBS, RRBS or NANOPORE).
 LEVEL corresponding to the level of analysis (per base or tiles).
 And MINCOV corresponding at the minimum of coverage choose for retain CpG.

+!!! note
     So, with the same samples, if you change this parameters to perform a new analysis a new folder is created for don't overwrite laste files.

 ## Exploratory methylation analysis results

-Exploratory methylation results are in `Results/EXAMPLE/Methylator_DATATYPE/{LEVEL}_mincov{MINCOV}/exploratory/` This folder contain :
+Exploratory methylation results are in `Results/EXAMPLE/Methylator_{DATATYPE}/{LEVEL}_mincov{MINCOV}/exploratory/` This folder contain :
 - a HTML report file
 - a folder `Exploration_5mC_files/figure-html` avec toutes les figures généré par le rapport au format .PNG